Truroer/trash-walk-backend/README.md

 brew install postgis
 ```

-Access postgres command line on the default database postgres:
+Access PostgresSQL command line on the default database "postgres":

 ```bash
 psql postgres
 ```

-You should see on your bash a screen like this:
+Your bash should now look like this:

 ```bash
 psql (10.3)